If you have just been taken into care, this section gives you guidance and support

 What is a Virtual School?

 The Virtual School is exactly that – virtual!
-It isn’t a place or a building, it’s a group of professionals (including a headteacher, teachers and specialists in education welfare) who will help you get the best out of your school and college years.
+It isn’t a place or a building, it’s a group of professionals which includes a headteacher, teachers and education specialists who will help you get the best out of your school and college years.

-Designated teachers are specifically trained.
-They support other school staff members to make sure your needs are met and to help you achieve the best results you can.
-They will invite you to your termly personal education plan (PEP) meeting where you will have the opportunity to share your views and wishes and ask for support.
-You have your own section in your PEP where you can store photographs from activities such as the ‘Making Memories Project’.
-This project invites you to choose fun activities with your carers to create special moments and memories.
+Designated teachers are specifically trained and can support other school staff to understand how to help you achieve the best results you can.
+They will invite you to attend your termly personal education plan (PEP) meeting where you can share your views and wishes and ask for support.
+You have your own section in your PEP where you can store photographs from activities such as the “Making Memories Project”.
+This project is funded and invites you to choose fun activities with your carers to create special moments and memories.

 Bullying is upsetting, whether someone is calling you names or they are physically hurting you – it is not acceptable.